jekyllgrim/ZScript_Basics/A3_Glossary.md

 In very simple terms, a vector is a line that points from one point in space to another point in space.
 In ZScript vectors are often used to express position and velocity of [actors](#Actor).
 The game's world has a point of origin with XYZ coordinates of (0, 0, 0), and every actor's position is offset from that point.
 Similarly, velocity is directed somewhere along those XYZ axes.

+In ZScript most vectors are either 2-dimensional (only have X and Y components) or 3-dimensional (X, Y and Z).

 ### Virtual function

 AKA **virtual method**.
 A [function](#Function) [declared](#Declaration) as `virtual`.
 These functions can be overridden in classes based on the class where the function is [declared](#Declaration).